cryptocode/nanocap/README.md

 # Build

 nanocap uses the Conan package manager.
-See docs.conan.io/en/latest/installation.html for information on how to install Conan.
+See https://docs.conan.io/en/latest/installation.html for information on how to install Conan.

+The easy way is `pip install conan`

 Add the following Conan repositories for Boost and pcap++: